matiassingers/kuala-lumpur/README.md

 ### Nasi Lemak
 Traditional Malay dish of chicken, fragrant rice and awesomeness.

-Places to find: Village Park (worth the drive and wait for a table)
+Places to find: Village Park (worth the drive and wait for a table) or Nasi Lemak Medan Selera 223 (showdown between red and blue).

 ## Sightseeing
 - Petronas Towers